 Benefits to Adopting a Senior Pet

-Many individuals prefer to adopt puppies and kittens, often not thinking about seniors.
-Animal shelters are filled with healthy and active senior pets that need good homes, and if you’re thinking about adopting a dog or cat from your local shelter, seniors can make great pets for several reasons.
+Animal shelters are filled with healthy and active senior pets that need good homes.
+If you’re thinking about adopting a dog or cat from your local shelter, seniors can make great pets for several reasons.

 1. Adopting a Senior Pet Offers a Second Chance